Calan immediate-release tabletsPronunciation

 - Calan immediate-release tablets should not be used in CHILDREN; safety and effectiveness in children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using Calan immediate-release tablets while you are pregnant.
-Calan immediate-release tablets is found in breast milk.
+Calan immediate-release tablets are found in breast milk.
 If you are or will be breast-feeding while you use Calan immediate-release tablets, check with your doctor.
 Discuss any possible risks to your baby.

 Possible side effects of Calan immediate-release tablets: